Decimal Degrees: 51.0235° N, 113.3542° W

 Fuel for karts must be purchased from the following retailer in order to pass technical inspection:

-Spec fuel for all classes is Petro-Canada Premium (91 octane) taken from the highest-numbered operating pump.
-The station is on the North side of the Trans Canada Highway at the Western edge of Strathmore.
+Spec fuel for all classes is Co-op Premium (91 octane) taken from the highest-numbered operating pump.
+The station is on the North side of the Trans Canada Highway at the Eastern edge of Strathmore.

 Spectators are welcome.
 Entry is FREE!